-This phrase appears in George Orwell’s novel “1984.”
+This phrase appears in George Orwell’s novel, 1984.
 The author has used it as the slogan of the Party in the very first part of the novel, where it reads, “War is Peace / Freedom is Slavery / Ignorance is Strength” (Part-I, Chapter-I).
-By using this slogan, Big Brother could reign supreme, destroy the past and build up future on account of the ignorance of people.
-Had they been aware, they would have understood Big Brother’s manipulations and would not let him rule.
-Hence, their ignorance blinded them and delegated strength and power to the Party and Big Brother.
+By using this slogan, Big Brother could reign supreme, destroy the past, and build up the future on account of the ignorance of people.
+Had they been aware, they would have understood Big Brother’s manipulations, and would not let him rule.
+Hence, their ignorance blinded them, and delegated their strength and power to the Party and Big Brother.

-It simply means that if people remain ignorant of the facts, they would not be able to raise questions against governments; therefore, it would help the concerned government in making a country “stronger.”
-The main agenda of the Party was to promote “double thinking” which describes an act of accepting two equally contradictory ideas simultaneously as correct in a distinct social context.
-In other words, it tells that the ignorance of the masses is translated into government’s strength.
+It simply means that, if people remain ignorant of the facts, they would not be able to raise questions against governments; therefore, it would help the concerned government in making a country “stronger.”
+The main agenda of the Party was to promote “double thinking,” which describes an act of accepting two equally contradictory ideas simultaneously as correct in a distinct social context.
+In other words, it says that the ignorance of the masses is translated into a government’s strength.

 In the existing context, it can be applied to corrupt semi-democracy.
-In other words, strength that ignorance gives is highly encouraging, where people are not expected to question the legal institutions, authorities, school books, mainstream media, history and scientific communities.
+In other words, strength that ignorance gives is highly encouraging, where people are not expected to question the legal institutions, authorities, school books, mainstream media, history, and scientific communities.
 Any deviation from socially accepted norms is swiftly corrected and fought by our society with the help of individuals.
-Hence, if ignorance rules the supreme, the people are prisoners, but in case they have awareness, they constantly police each other as well as themselves.
-Therefore, it is used in speeches, political debates and academic world in order to state that the people are dumb and deaf, and that they do not actively participate in the public affairs.
+Hence, if ignorance rules supreme, the people are prisoners, but if they are aware, they constantly police each other as well as themselves.
+Therefore, it is used in speeches, political debates, and the academic world, in order to state that the people are dumb and deaf, and that they do not actively participate in public affairs.

-In George Orwell’s novel “1984″, author introduces this phrase as,
+In George Orwell’s novel 1984, the author introduces this phrase as,

 “War is Peace / Freedom is Slavery / Ignorance is Strength”

-Ignorance, the true condition of masses, is beneficial for the governments, as it would keep the people optimistic, happy and satisfied at their lot.
+Ignorance, the true condition of the masses, is beneficial for the government, as it would keep the people optimistic, happy, and satisfied at their lot.
 Their ignorance gives strength to the Party.
-However, if they see the reality how they are manipulated, then it would instigate them to rebel to take the power of the Party into their own hands.
+However, if they see the reality of how they are manipulated, then it would instigate them to rebel – to take the power of the Party into their own hands.